astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 )
 ```

-The `sql` argument can be either the complete SQL query as a string or, as in this example, a reference to a query in a local file (for Astronomer projects, this is in the `include/` directory).
+The `sql` argument can be either a complete SQL query as a string or, as in this example, a reference to a query in a local file (for Astronomer projects, this is in the `include/` directory).
 The `params` argument allows you to pass a dictionary of values to the SQL query, which can be accessed through the `params` keyword in the query.
 The `database` and `conn_id` arguments are left out of the example, so the default values will be used.
 The full code can be found in the [data quality demo repository](https://github.com/astronomer/airflow-data-quality-demo/).

 Because the `SQLCheckOperator` can process a wide variety of queries, it's important to use the right SQL query for the job at hand.
 The following query (which we pass into the `sql` argument) was crafted for the specific use case of analyzing daily taxicab data, so the values checked in each case's equation come from domain knowledge.
 Even the `WHERE` clause needs a data steward to know that to return a unique row, both the `vendor_id` and `pickup_datetime` are needed.